 The Best Tiles & Stone for Underfloor Heating

 There is often a misconception that only a select few tiles are suitable for underfloor heating – this is not always the case!
-All of Quorn Stone’s natural stone and porcelain are entirely suitable for UFH with the correct installation and have been tried and tested as fit for the job!
+All of Quorn Stone’s natural stone and porcelain tiles are entirely suitable for UFH with the correct installation and have been tried and tested as fit for the job!

 Natural stone tiles tend to be thicker, which will take a little longer to heat up, but means it will retain the temperature for longer - thanks to its natural density and thermal conductivity.